-The Water Police Court in Phillip Street Sydney ceased operating as a court in 1979.
-See location map below.
+The Water Police Court a in Phillip Street Sydney ceased operating as a court in 1979.
+See a location map below.
 The former courthouse is now the Justice and Police Museum.
 The sandstone building was designed by Edmund Blacket, and subsequently Alexander Dawson and James Barnett.
 It was completed in 1855.

 Water Police Court and Police Station – patrolling streets and water

 Matters before the Water Police Court were as much arising from events in the surrounding streets as with policing the surrounding waters.
-In one instance a stonemason was summoned to the Water Police Court in relation to blasting certain rock in Gipps Street, without having a written license from the City Surveyor.2 The case was adjourned pending a site visit.
+In one instance a stonemason was summoned to the Court in relation to blasting certain rock in Gipps Street, without having a written license from the City Surveyor.2 The case was adjourned pending a site visit.

 In 1864 someone was fined for housing a seaman in Sussex Street without a license to do so, under the Water Police Regulations Act.3

-In the summer of 1880 the master of the steamer Waratah was brought before the Water Police Court for allowing his vessel to be overcrowded on an excursion to Chowder Bay (Mosman) on Boxing Day.
+In the summer of 1880 the master of the steamer Waratah was brought before the Court for allowing his vessel to be overcrowded on an excursion to Chowder Bay (Mosman) on Boxing Day.
 As the evidence was found to be conflicting, the Bench were divided in their opinion and unable to arrive at a decision.4

 1881 – water shortages in Sydney and water inspectors